 Unused Sub: Eric Dier

-Eric Dier is still involved with England, although he’s not in the most recent squad as he’s only just returning from injury.
+Eric Dier is still involved with England, although he’s not a regular starter like he once was.

 Unused Sub: Michael Keane

 Michael Keane was still at Burnley in 2016.
-He has since moved to Everton and after a spell out of the squad, he’s now back in Southgate’s plans.
+He has since moved to Everton and after a spell out of the squad, he’s now back in Southgate’s plans but his latest performances for his country left a lot to be desired.

 Unused Sub: Alex Oxlade-Chamberlain